-After the school incident, things calmed down due to school letting out for the summer.
-Tom went to Missouri with his grandmother and my sister-in-law's parents, to visit with my brother and his kids.
-One of the sister-in-law's parents pulled me aside after visiting with us for awhile and said, "I see that Tom has breasts.
+After the incident, things calmed down due to school letting out for the summer.
+Tom went to Missouri with his grandmother and my sister-in-law’s parents to visit with my brother and his kids.
+One of the sister-in-law’s parents pulled me aside after visiting with us for a while and said, “I see that Tom has breasts.
 My brother had breasts and it was hormonal.
-When he got on the right dose of hormones, the breasts went away.
-Maybe you should have Tom checked."
+When he got on the right dose of hormones, the enlarged breasts went away.
+Maybe you should have Tom checked.”
 That clinched it for me.
-I knew we had to do something and couldn't avoid it much longer.
+I knew we had to do something and couldn’t avoid it much longer.

 Once there, we asked many questions.
 The surgeon didn’t mind answering and spent ample time with us.
 He was not intimidated or irritated by our questions.
 I remember calling the surgeon later just to ask him some follow-on questions relating to the procedure and options other than his recommendation.
 Once again, we felt we made the right choice of a surgeon because of the time he took to answer our questions and actually discuss the pros and cons of each approach.
 This simple act of courtesy did wonders to make me feel better about the surgery.

 Insurance for A Gynecomastia Procedure

 The next problem was insurance coverage.
 Unfortunately, we were covered by an HMO – what could be worse?
 At the surgeon’s office, we were told that we could file for predetermination to see if the procedure would be covered, but, unless there was pain involved, the coverage would probably be declined.

 We went ahead and filed just to see what the reaction would be, and were immediately turned down.
 The nurse told us that sometimes if we kept trying, they would approve it.
 So we filed again.
 This time we submitted pictures of Tom’s chest so they could see that a problem did in fact exist.